dentolos19/git-wiki-editor/README.md

 ## ⚙️ Features

 - [x] Supports GitHub
-- [x] Able to clone wiki in isolation (stored in temp folder)
+- [x] Able to clone wiki in isolation
-- [x] Allows you to commit either as a new commit or a single (orphaned) commit
+- [x] Able to customize your commit

 ### Roadmap

 - [ ] Support GitLab, CodeBerg and Azure DevOps (need help)
-- [ ] Designate special repositories (e.g. `dentolos19/dentolos19`) as a hub for the user's knowledgebase
+- [ ] Designate special repositories (e.g., `dentolos19/dentolos19`) as a hub for the user's knowledgebase

 ## 🧑‍💻 Contributing